rodosingh/Tesellate-2020/README.md

 ```
 This coordinate transformation is chosen 7% of the time and maps any point inside the leaflet (or pinna) represented by the blue triangle to a point inside the alternating corresponding triangle across the stem (without flipping it).

 The first coordinate transformation draws the stem.
 The second generates successive copies of the stem and bottom fronds to make the complete fern.
 The third draws the bottom frond on the left.
 The fourth draws the bottom frond on the right.
-The recursive nature of the IFS guarantees that the whole is a larger replica of each frond.
+The recursive nature of the  [iterated function system](https://en.wikipedia.org/wiki/Iterated_function_system) (IFS) guarantees that the whole is a larger replica of each frond.
 Note that the complete fern is within the range −2.1820 < x < 2.6558 and 0 ≤ y < 9.9983.

 [Code](https://github.com/rodosingh/Tesellate-2020/blob/main/Codes/bransley_fern.py)

 ![](https://github.com/rodosingh/Tesellate-2020/blob/main/bransley_fern.png)

 ### Mandelbrot set
+Mandelbrot set is important for chaos theory.

-Mandelbrot set can be defined as a set of complex numbers which are generated by repeating the following equation again and again —
+It can be defined as a set of complex numbers which are generated by repeating the following equation again and again —
 > Z<sub>n+1</sub> = Z<sub>n</sub>*Z<sub>n</sub> + C

-To create a Mandelbrot fractal we repeat the above equation and vary C simultaneously within a box of complex plane: (-2, 1)x(-2, 1), till the absolute value or the magnitude of Z exceeds or equals to 4.
+To create this we repeat the above equation and vary C simultaneously within a box of complex plane: (-2, 1)x(-2, 1), till the absolute value or the magnitude of Z exceeds or equals to 4.
 [Code](https://github.com/rodosingh/Tesellate-2020/blob/main/Codes/mandelbrot.py)

 ![](https://github.com/rodosingh/Tesellate-2020/blob/main/mandelbrot.png)